akatkar/java-swing-calculator/README.md

 Code will be improved step by step.

-# STEP 8 : Refactored calculation
+# STEP 9 : Refactored Display getValue with Optional returns
- - Expression class defined and all calculation moved to this class
- - In Calculator class; operand1, operandCount and previousOperator fields removed
- - Expression field add instead of them
- - if block completely removed in pressedNumber method
- - expression.clear() called in pressedClear()
+ - in Display class, hasValue became private
- - clearDisplay method removed and display.clear() called in pressedClear() directly
- - display also must be cleared when getValue method called because we removed from pressedNumber
+ - in Display class, getValue changed as return Optional<Double>
+ - in Expression class, changed calculate methods to be able to accept Optional
- - added clear() in Display.getValue method
+ - in Expression class, The method calculate(Operator,double) became private
- - main usage of expression in pressedOperator method.
-This method now shorter
+ - in Calculator class, changed pressedOperator

-# Current Status at Step 8
+# Current Status at Step 9
 ## Code smells to be able to refactor
  - In Calculator class; if-else block in actionPerformed should be removed